Almost three quarters of South Australians surveyed want duck and quail hunting banned.

 SA permit system fails to ensure waterbirds shot have a humane death

-Despite the need for shooters to kill an injured bird as humanely as possible, permits also do not require shooters to undertake training or demonstrate competency in this crucial skill.
+Compliance with this Code is a condition of the duck hunting permit.
+The Code requires shooters to kill injured birds humanely, but permits do not require hunters to undertake training or demonstrate competency in this crucial skill.

 - Only one bird should be targeted at any one time.

 - Injured birds must be retrieved and killed as quickly and humanely as possible.